Tombert/tombert.github.io2/_posts/2015-03-17-hating-emacs.markdown

 date:   2015-03-17 21:04:20
 ---

 Emacs has been "that editor I've always used" for me, and for the most part, it has been fine.
 It's fast, it's relatively easy to pick up, and it has a really robust, decent plugin architecture that allows for adding just about any feature you could possibly imagine.
-There's not doubt that it has contributed immensly to what success I've had in my life, and I certainly wouldn't be as good of a programmer without it.
+There's no doubt that it has contributed immensly to what success I've had in my life, and I certainly wouldn't be as good of a programmer without it.

 ### So why is it starting to drive me crazy?